 The Barnes collection galleries are the most exciting and stimulating classroom you will ever experience.
 Surrounded by beautiful ensembles of paintings by great masters, students engage in a study of visual perception, meaning, and interpretation using the principles and fundamental elements of design.
 The experience guides the student through the process of learning to see as an artist.
+Currently, the Barnes is offering online classes.
+For more information, please visit the website.
 In addition to the art appreciation classes, a Horticulture Certificate Program is offered at the Barnes Arboretum in Merion, PA.
 This three-year program, facilitated by St. Joseph's University, offers a comprehensive approach to the science and methods of horticulture and design, with coursework emphasizing aesthetics and the practical application of knowledge.
 Also offered are a number of hands-on workshops for amateur gardeners and horticulture enthusiasts.
 Learn more.

 The Barnes Arboretum in in Merion, Pennsylvania, features an exceptional collection of rare and unusual trees and woody plants from all over the world.
 The 12-acre Arboretum includes a fern collection, formal rose and perennial gardens, lilac groves, and groupings of mature trees, including specimens not usually grown in the Mid-Atlantic region.
 Highlights include the Araucaria araucana, or monkey puzzle tree, native to Chile; Parrotia persica, or Persian ironwood, indigenous to northern Iran; and Sequoia sempervirens, or coast redwood, native to a narrow strip of land along the Pacific coast of North America.